 Description

-These easy vegan blueberry muffins are soft, sweet, and loaded with bursts of tart blueberry goodness.
+These egg-free and dairy-free blueberry muffins are soft, sweet, and loaded with bursts of tart blueberry goodness.
+I’ve also provided a gluten-free option in the notes below, should you need to keep these muffins vegan and GF!

 Ingredients